 The most flexible joint in the entire human body, our shoulder joint is formed by the union of the humerus, the scapula (or shoulder blade), and the clavicle (or collarbone). in Dublin Sports Injury Clinic we are experienced in treating many types of the shoulder injury.
 We are successfully treated an athletic and non-athletic patient from young ages to the elderly ages.

 Shoulder Labrum injuries

-In Dublin Sports Injury Clinic every patient Initially will go through an assessment and we will prescribe customize treatment and rehabilitation routine.
+Dublin Sports Injury Clinic is a Physical Therapy Clinic based in Pearse Street, Dublin 2.
+In our clinic, every patient Initially will go through an assessment and we will prescribe customize treatment and rehabilitation routine.
 We use manual therapy, including manipulation and mobilization, combined with exercise therapy to improves pain and function.
 We will prescribe relative rest or modified activities if you needed.

 Want to get in touch with our team of a therapist or you are looking for some advice?
 Simply fill in your details below & we get in touch with you shortly.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 You can contact us if you would like to book an appointment or get some advice from our therapist.

 Osgood Schlatter Osgood Schlatter syndrome presents in children who are experiencing growth spurts, (boys, 12-15 years; girls, 8-12 years) with local pain, swelling and tenderness over the patella tendon (tibial tuberosity).
 It caused by overuse and...read more

 3 steps to prevent hamstring injury in Runners Hamstring muscle injuries are common in several sports including AFL, soccer, and especially high-speed runners with excessive hamstring lengthening.
 Despite increased knowledge of hamstring muscle injuries,...read more